mtdxc/libp2p.specs/pubsub/gossipsub/gossipsub-v1.0.md

 topic can be considered "metadata-only" peers, to whom we emit gossip at [regular intervals](#heartbeat).

-The metadata can be arbitrary, but as a baseline, we send the [`IHAVE` message](#ihave), which includes the message ids of messages we've seen in the last few seconds.
+The metadata can be arbitrary随意的, but as a baseline, we send the [`IHAVE` message](#ihave), which includes the message ids of messages we've seen in the last few seconds.
 These messages are cached, so that peers receiving the gossip can request them using an [`IWANT` message](#iwant).